 For academic questions, we have to rely on experts for facts and for interpretation of the facts.

-Whenever we cite claims made by others, we need to consider the credibility of these sources.
+Whenever we cite a claim made by others, we need to satisfy ourselves, and our readers, that the claim is true.

 A credible source is one that has a high probability of making true claims.

-To test the credibility of a claim made by a source, consider the following questions:
+To test the truth of a claim made by a source, consider the following questions:

 A) The Claim: